day-trips

 Sierra de Cazorla

 The park is home to red deer, wild boar, griffon vultures, and reintroduced bearded vultures.
-Early morning or late afternoon offers the best sighting opportunities.
+It's also one of the few places in Spain where Iberian lynx have been reintroduced, though sightings are rare.

 Olive Mill Tours